needle-mirror/com.unity.sentis/Documentation~/package-samples.md

-# Sample scripts
+# Samples

-The Sentis package comes with a set of sample scripts that show examples of using the API.
+The Sentis package comes with a set of samples that show examples of using the API.
+There are both smaller scripts as well as full sample projects.

+To find the full sample projects:

+- Go to the [Sentis samples github repository](https://github.com/Unity-Technologies/sentis-samples), which will be updated over time with more samples.
+Some samples contain a helpful video overview linked in the readme file.

 To find the sample scripts: